D-class lifeboat (Dunlop)

-The D-class (Dunlop) lifeboat is a class of inflatable boat operated between 1964 and 1969 by the Royal National Lifeboat Institution of the United Kingdom and Ireland.
+The D-class (Dunlop) lifeboat is a small class of inflatable boat, operated by the Royal National Lifeboat Institution (RNLI) in the United Kingdom, between 1964 and 1969.

 Utilization

 For more than 60 years the D-class has served as the workhorse of the RNLI Inshore Lifeboat (ILB) fleet.
 The D-class is one of the few RNLI types not to feature a rigid hull.
 The D-class was specifically designed as a light and highly manoeuvrable rapid response craft, especially suited to close shore work.

+History

+In 1962, the number of rescues or attempted rescues by All-weather lifeboats in the summer months was 98, with the number of lives rescued being 133.
+In 1963, in response to an increasing amount of water-based leisure activity, the RNLI began trials of small fast Inshore lifeboats, placed at various locations around the country.
+These were easily launched with just a few people, ideal to respond quickly to local emergencies.
+This quickly proved to be very successful.
+In 1963, there were 226 rescues or attempted rescues in the summer months, as a result of which 225 lives were saved.